BradKennedy-PhD/bradkennedy-phd.github.io/index.md

 hero_link_text: "Explore on GitHub"
 hide_footer: true
 ---
+Last update: 4 Aug 2021
 {% include notification.html
-message="This webpage is under construction - some links and pages will not yet work" status="is-info" %}
+message="Please note: All study pages are in development.
+Some links and pages will not yet work" status="is-info" %}